Other / mixed grade configuration · Cincinnati, OH

 How many students attend Oyler School?

 Oyler School has 512 students enrolled.
-It is a other school in Cincinnati, OH.
+It is a public school in Cincinnati, OH.

 What is the student-teacher ratio at Oyler School?